Unreal® Engine End User License Agreement

 “Account” means a user account with a unique ID and associated password selected by you, which enables you to download the Engine Code and Content under the License.

-“Content” means any code, artwork, or other content that Epic makes available to you for use with the Engine Code, other than any Unreal Tournament Content and any Robo Recall Content.
-For clarity, Content includes but is not limited to Paid Content and UE-Only Content.
+“Content” means any code, artwork, or other content that Epic makes available to you for use with the Engine Code, other than any Unreal Tournament Content.
+For clarity, Content includes but is not limited to Marketplace Content and UE-Only Content.

 “Contribution” means any code, whether in Source Code format or object code format, or any other information or content, that you make available to Epic by any means (e.g., via submissions to forums, wiki, or Epic’s GitHub UnrealEngine Network, or through email or otherwise).
-However, code, information, or content that you only make available to Epic as part of a Marketplace Submission at unrealengine.com/marketplace/submissions, and any Modified Engine Tools Package that you provide to Epic for Distribution, do not constitute Contributions.
+However, code, information, or content that you only make available to Epic as part of a Marketplace Submission at unrealengine.com/marketplace/submissions does not constitute a Contribution.
 In addition, mere use of code or content with the Licensed Technology, without making that code or content available to Epic, does not constitute a Contribution.

-“Custom License” means any agreement between you and Epic, or any sublicensor authorized by Epic, other than this Agreement or any amendment to this Agreement, under which you are granted a license to use the Unreal® Engine to develop one or more product(s).
+“Custom License” means any agreement signed by you and Epic at any time, other than this Agreement or any amendment to this Agreement, under which you are granted a license to use the Unreal® Engine to develop one or more product(s).

 “Custom Product” means a product developed pursuant to a Custom License.